IsharMud/ishar-web/SECURITY.md

 ## Reporting a Vulnerability

-Please feel free to e-mail admin@isharmud.com or [join our Discord](https://isharmud.com/discord) to reach out to an adminsitrator!
+Please feel free to e-mail admin@isharmud.com or [join our Discord](https://isharmud.com/discord) to reach out to an administrator!